 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-New York Institute of Technology was awarded 95 badges in the 2023 rankings.
+New York Institute of Technology was awarded 153 badges in the 2024 rankings.
+The highest ranked major at the school is radio & television broadcasting technology/technician.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.